erikayazmeen/QAPortfolio/README.md

 ## Skills

 __Manual testing__
-  * can perform manual functional and gained hands-on experience by testing web applications, applications (adroid & ios) and game applications
+  * can perform manual functional and gained hands-on experience by testing web applications, applications (android & ios) and game applications

 __Test documentation__
   * can create test cases and checklists and know how and in which situations to use them effectively